top of page

 Auset Muhammad

-While life for a Division-1 athlete was a balancing act; ensuring that all class and homework was completed, study time, attending team meetings, traveling cross-country weekly to competitions and tournaments, training and practice, five or more hours a day, Auset also volunteered with community-based organizations around Philadelphia and enjoyed teaching her classically trained, Jazz-vocalist brother, the fine art of fencing.
+While life for a Division-I athlete was a constant balancing act; completing all classwork and homework, making time to study, attending team meetings, traveling cross-country each week for competitions and tournaments, and training for five or more hours a day, Auset also volunteered with community-based organizations around Philadelphia and enjoyed teaching her classically trained, Jazz-vocalist brother, the fine art of fencing.

-After a two-year hiatus, Coach Auset has returned to action with a renewed spirit of competition; training for the Games of the XXXIV Olympiad - 2028 Summer Olympic Games in Los Angeles and whose primary objective is to make fencing an everyday life activity for youth in the community.
+After a four-year hiatus, Coach Auset has returned to action with a renewed competitive spirit, training for the Games of the XXXIV Olympiad - 2028 Summer Olympic Games in Los Angeles with the primary objective of making fencing an everyday life activity for youth in the community.

 "One should always focus on the future.
 Time is never ending and never stops.
 The experiences of the past are not indicators of the future.
 The past influences the present so that the future may evolve into something better."